WallStreetMojo

 The different disadvantages are as follows:

-• However, in 2014 renminbi’s performance was worsened as compared to the dollar resulting in many investors incurred huge losses as the currency yield became negative, reducing the attractiveness of renminbi bonds.
+• However, in 2014 renminbi’s performance worsened as compared to the dollar resulting in many investors incurred huge losses as the currency yield became negative, reducing the attractiveness of renminbi bonds.
 The corresponding decline in offshore renminbi deposits has also meant that there are fewer sources of renminbi to be invested in offshore bonds.
 As the Chinese economy has recorded a slowdown in economic growth, interest rates have drastically decreased for all the bonds.
 The reduced yield combined with the depreciation of the currency means that the expected return on many bonds is low to negative.

 • There was a huge yield difference between onshore and offshore markets due to different demand and supply conditions prevailing, market liquidity, and monetary conditions while at the same time, risk-free arbitrage opportunity was limited due to excessive capital control by China.